bioinformatics-core-shared-training/Using_Git_with_R/Practical1.md

 ![ghw5](Screenshots/GHW5a.png)
 When you have several repos created, Github will list them like this:
 ![ghw6](Screenshots/GHW6a.png)
-3. Create a simple text file (use Markdown if you know it) [Or go to this page, click & download the example.md file.](Example.md).
+3. Create a new simple text file (use Markdown if you know it) [Or go to this page, click & download the example.md file.](https://raw.githubusercontent.com/bioinformatics-core-shared-training/Using_Git_with_R/master/Example.md?token=ADJJD7RWPSCIF3S5ANU4TCC5DXF7G).
+If this link doesn't work then go [here](Example.md), click on the 'raw' button and use copy & paste.
 To edit a new or existing file you need to click on the pen icon
 ![ghw12](Screenshots/GHW12a.png)
-4. Add the people on your desk and allow them edit privileges and get them to do same for you.
+4. Add the the Github usernames for the people on your desk and allow them write privileges to your repsotory and get them to do same for you on theirs.
 ![ghw6_1](Screenshots/GHW6_1.png)
 ![ghw6_2](Screenshots/GHW6_2.png)
 ![ghw6_3](Screenshots/GHW6_3.png)